Willie169/temp/Java Comprehensive Guide.md

 ### **Relational Operators**
 - **`==`**: Equal to\
-  For Primitive Types: It compares the actual values.
+  For Primitive Types: It compares the actual values, like `==` in Python.
 For example:
   ```
   int a = 5;
   int b = 5;
   boolean result = (a == b);  // result is true
   ```
-  For Reference Types: It compares the memory addresses of the objects, meaning it checks whether both references point to the same object in memory.
+  For Reference Types: It compares the memory addresses of the objects, meaning it checks whether both references point to the same object in memory, like `is` in Python.
 For example:
   ```
   String s1 = new String("hello");
   String s2 = new String("hello");
   boolean result = (s1 == s2);  // result is false, because s1 and s2 refer to different objects
   ```
-  To compare the actual content of objects, especially for classes like String, you should use the .equals() method:
+  To compare the actual content of objects, especially for classes like String, you should use the `.equals()` method:
   ```
   boolean result = s1.equals(s2);  // result is true, because the content of s1 and s2 is the same
   ```